My name is Cooper Henry.

 High School me, when dreaming big was my only job.

-I imagined a lot in that shop, from the desk I’m typing this at, to my first of many ornate jewelry boxes, to a curvy cabinet that fit into my English teacher’s VW Camper Bus (he paid me in stick shift driving lessons and excused absences from his class).
+I imagined a lot in that shop; the desk I’m typing this at, my first of many ornate jewelry boxes, and even a curvy cabinet that fit into my English teacher’s VW Camper Bus (he paid me in stick shift driving lessons).
 The four years I spent in that shop laid the foundation for the obsession I now have for this craft.
 At the time, I didn’t realize just how much that time in the shop meant to me.
 So when I graduated and went off to college to be an engineer, learning to build “real” things and to make money doing it, I let my passion for woodworking take a back seat.
 I had a mini workbench and some basic hand tools that I used here and there.
 I even built a poker table out of construction lumber for my house in college, but I never invested time like I had in high school.

 Miniature workbench